 Each month, our Mobile Prenatal Clinic travels to 24 remote villages in the Central Plateau.
 We typically see up to 1500 women each month and many pregnant mothers walk up to two hours each way in high temperatures to receive comprehensive prenatal and postpartum care.
 They come to Mobile Clinic because they want to survive childbirth.
 And they want their baby to survive, too.

 The Mobile Prenatal Clinic is entirely funded by individuals like you.
 Your donations ensure more mothers like Carmina don’t have to die.
 You can support our mobile clinic by making a tax-deductible donation now.
-We must raise $60,000 by May 27, 2018.

 You can also help us by spreading the word about how we are fighting maternal and infant mortality in Haiti.
 Please tell your family, friends, social media communities, and anyone whom you think will listen.